-Open Access (OA) movement in Africa is growing.
-Over 300 OA journals are published in sub-Saharan Africa and there are over 40 OA repositories in the region and at least twice as many are planned.
-African Journals Online and Bioline International support journal publishers in the region.
-African Journals OnLine (AJOL) is an online service to provide access to African-published research, and increase worldwide knowledge of indigenous scholarship (over 115 journals are OA).
-And Bioline International is a not-for-profit scholarly publishing cooperative committed to providing OA to quality research journals published in developing countries.
-It works with about 20 journals from sub-Saharan Africa.
+The Open Access (OA) movement in Africa is slowly gaining pace.
+By 2015, over 500 OA journals published in North and sub-Saharan Africa are indexed in the Directory of Open Access Journals (DOAJ) and in African Journals Online (AJOL).
+African Journals Online (AJOL) is an online service to provide access to African-published research, and to increase worldwide knowledge of indigenous scholarship.
+Bioline International is another not-for-profit scholarly publishing cooperative committed to providing OA to quality research journals published in developing countries.
 In addition, thousands of researchers in the region also publish in international OA journals such as BioMed Central and Public Library of Science (PLoS) journals.

 OA is on the agenda of most active library consortia in the region and they receive support from international organizations like EIFL and INASP.
 Another organization, the Irish African Partnership for Research Capacity Building (IAP), brings together universities in Ireland, Malawi, Mozambique, Tanzania and Uganda in a high-level partnership to develop a coordinated approach to research capacity building in order to make an effective contribution to the reduction of poverty through its OA repository.